 The team examined the relationship between the effectors in powdery mildew fungi and immune receptors in the barley plant.
 Using engineered barley cells transfected with a number of different immune receptors and effectors it was shown that only matching pairs of receptors and effectors activated cell death.
 These protein-protein interactions were subsequently validated using bioluminescence.
 The findings of this study indicate that the transfer of immune receptor genes between different plant strains and species, or the generation of modified immune receptors, may provide a powerful new approach to combat fungal infections.

-Novel insights into the development of ALS
+Paper 4: Novel insights into the development of ALS

 Amyotrophic lateral sclerosis (ALS), also known as motor neurone disease (MND) affects approximately 4.5 people per 100,000.
 The disease causes the neurons that control voluntary muscles to die, leading to muscle weakness and paralysis.
 The majority of people with ALS die within two to four years of their diagnosis.
 While the causes of ALS are not well understood, researchers are beginning to elucidate the molecular mechanisms that lead to neuronal death.

 It is known that neuron degeneration is associated with the aggregation of nuclear RNA-binding proteins (RBPs), including one called FUS (Fused in Sarcoma).
 Mutant FUS proteins mislocalize and aggregate in the cytoplasm, causing particularly severe progression of ALS.
 In a study published in Acta Neuropathologica, an international team of scientists described how the mislocalization of FUS disrupts its interaction with other ALS-associated RBPs and it is these interactions which prevent aggregation of the FUS protein.